-Morning work has a Basic Skills focus; times tables practice, sentence work, reading and spelling high frequency words, additional phonics practice as well as time to hand in homework (Learning Logs) and reading diary checks.
+Morning work has a basic skills focus and includes reading time, additional phonics practice and a daily 'quick-write'.
 The register is taken at 9.00 a.m. and registers are then sent to the office at 9.05 a.m.
-Children are marked LATE if they arrive between

-9.00~a.m. and 9.30~a.m.
-If children arrive after 9.30~a.m. they are marked ABSENT for the morning session.
+Children are marked LATE if they arrive between 9.00 a.m. and 9.30 a.m.
+If children arrive after 9.30 a.m. they are marked ABSENT for the morning session.

-- Where a child misses even one lesson in a sequence it can adversely affect their learning - · We want all children to aim for full attendance - Parents should ensure their children attend school unless there is an authorised reason - Absence for exceptional circumstances can be requested and may be authorised however absence for holidays will not be authorised and parents may receive a fine - Parents should ensure children arrive at school on time - We expect parents to inform school if their child is absent (We can only accept explanations from parents, carers and other adult family members) - We will reward children for punctuality and good attendance
+- Where a child misses even one lesson in a sequence it can adversely affect their learning - We want all children to aim for full attendance - Parents should ensure their children attend school unless there is an authorised reason - Absence for exceptional circumstances can be requested and may be authorised however absence for holidays will not be authorised and parents may receive a fine - Parents should ensure children arrive at school on time - We expect parents to inform school if their child is absent (We can only accept explanations from parents, carers and other adult family members) - We will reward children for punctuality and good attendance